CRJ 211 - Community Values and the Administration of Justice

 3. Analyze contemporary criminal justice issues utilizing media or other sources of information.

 4. Identify and describe issues with regard to partnerships between criminal justice agencies and the community.

 5. Apply critical thinking and reasoning techniques to the criminal justice issues.

 6. Research contemporary criminal justice issues.

-7. participate in debates on comtemporary criminal justice issues.
+7. Participate in debates on contemporary criminal justice issues.